masasam/emacs-easy-hugo/README.md

 ![easy-hugo14](image/easy-hugo14.png)

-Blogs with the same file name can not be made
+Articles with the same file name can not be made

 ![easy-hugo15](image/easy-hugo15.png)